ruckstack/ruckstack.github.io/_pages/docs/server/ops.md

 Your server includes an "Ops" application available at `/ops`.

-The job of the ops system is to provide a browser-based administration system for your application.
+The job of ops is to provide a browser-based administration system for your application.

 <img src="/assets/images/status-page.png">